walmartlabs/concord-website/docs/plugins/oneops.md

 - `org` - the name of the organization in OneOps;
 - `asm` - the name of the assembly in OneOps;
 - `env` - the name of the environment of the assembly in OneOps;
+- `includePlatforms` - list of included platforms for commit;

 With the configuration in place, you can call the various functions of the oneops tasks using the configuration object with the potential addition of any